nfagerlund/dw-theme-scratch-the-surface/README.md

 ## Compatibility

 - Heavily tested on this year's Firefox and mobile Safari (iPhone SE width).
-- Lightly tested on Chrome and desktop Safari.
+- Lightly tested on desktop Chrome and Safari.
 - Never tested on IE or Edge.
 Should be fine?? 🤷🏽‍♀️ Especially since I mostly just inherited the core styles' float layout.
+- Never tested on Android browsers, but if it works in other recent WebKits/Blinks/Geckos it's probably fine?

 Here's the stuff I know about that might theoretically break in browsers that REALLY suck: